 - On the long-term solution:

-The long-term proposal is still not broad enough as it is only targeted to companies rendering digital services, and therefore does not address the broader issue of a definition of “PE” that is otherwise still based on the existence of a physical presence.
+The long-term proposal is still not broad enough as it is only targeted at companies rendering digital services, and it therefore does not address the broader issue of a definition of “PE” which is otherwise still rooted on the existence of a physical presence.

-Moreover, as the proposal is not aimed at enterprises that are incorporated or established in a non-Union jurisdiction with which there is a double taxation treaty in force, the proposal may end up pushing for more double taxation treaties.
-Double taxation treaties have as an objective avoiding double taxation, and for that reason they have been used for double-non taxation.
+Moreover, as the proposal is not aimed at enterprises that are incorporated or established in a non-EU jurisdiction with which there is a double taxation treaty in force, the proposal may end up pushing towards more double taxation treaties.
+Double taxation treaties have as an objective of avoiding double taxation, and for that reason they have been used for double non-taxation.

 - On the short-term solution:

-It is important to note that the entire economy is currently being digitalized.
+It is important to note that the entire economy is currently being digitalised.
 Even companies in more traditional sectors can quickly shift their profits or relocate intangible assets such as patents to tax havens in order to avoid paying their fair share of tax.
-Therefore, a broader solution needs to be thought, which considers a change in the definition of PEs; and such global solution can only be addressed in an empowered UN Tax Committee for it to be of value to all countries affected.
+Therefore, a broader solution needs to be considered including a change in the definition of PEs; and such global solution can only be addressed in an empowered UN Tax Committee for it to be of value to all countries affected.

-The OECD is manifestly against the EU setting an interim solution, as was observed by the position of the OECD representative speaking at the TAX3 hearing.
-While the European Commission notes that even when many have raised their voices against it, there are no any other alternatives on the table.
+The OECD is manifestly against the EU in setting an interim solution, as was observed by the OECD representative speaking at the TAX3 hearing in the European Parliament.
+While the European Commission notes that even when many have raised their opposition to it, there are no other alternatives on the table.

-In this context, MEP Martin Schirdewan (DIE LINKE), GUE/NGL Coordinator on TAX3 and Shadow Rapporteur following the Digital Tax proposal in the ECON Committee inquired the speakers, among other things, on whether the OECD had determined a minimal level of digital presence that should be treated as a PE; and on the material incidence of the DST proposed by the European Commission.
+In this context, German MEP Martin Schirdewan (DIE LINKE.), GUE/NGL Coordinator on TAX3 and Shadow Rapporteur following the Digital Tax proposal in the ECON Committee asked the speakers whether the OECD had determined a minimal level of digital presence that should be treated as a PE; and on the material incidence of the DST proposed by the European Commission.

 On their side, the European Commission representatives remained silent.

-However, what became evident in this meeting were the huge lobbying efforts that the tech giants are making with both the OECD and the European Institutions, and with some political groups who aimed their questions more at the risks of double taxation than at the lack of a broader perspective that would allow to close the remaining loopholes available for tax avoidance in the current system.
+However, what became evident in this meeting were the huge lobbying efforts that the tech giants are making with both the OECD and the European institutions.
+The same goes for some political groups which mostly directly their questions towards the risks of double taxation rather than the lack of a broader perspective which would otherwise have led to the closing of the remaining loopholes for tax avoidance in the current system.